OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 The step template looks for approvals for the current release only.
 Creating a new release will require another round of approvals.
 Even for a patch release, such as `2021.1.1`.
 :::

 Approvals in a real-world setting are complex.
-Hopefully with this functionality that process can be a bit smoother.
+Hopefully, with this functionality, that process can be a bit smoother.

 ## Conclusion

 This article covered some of the multi-tenancy scenarios for the [Deploy Child Octopus Deploy Project](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project) step template.
 If you want to see more scenarios, please see [my previous article](LINK).

 Octopus Deploy's multi-tenancy feature was designed to make life easier for companies who install software on distinct infrastructure.
 I see and hear about all the various quirks customers run into with that model.
-The more customizations offerred, the harder it is to manage a deployment.
-Those quirks was a primary driver in writing this step template.
+The more customizations offered, the harder it is to manage deployment.
+Those quirks were a primary driver in writing this step template.
 A person shouldn't need to consult a spreadsheet to know what releases to deploy to what customers.
 Something like that introduces the potential for errors because of a manual process.
-That is the goal of this step template, to remove as much psycholocial weight from multi-tenant deployments as possible.
+That is the goal of this step template, to remove as much psychological weight from multi-tenant deployments as possible.

 I hope you find this step template useful for your multi-tenancy projects.
 Until next time, Happy Deployments!